Menorca Airport: Passengers by airline

-Ground Transportation
+Passengers by country

-Public Transport
+Ground transportation

-Menorca airport is served by bus route 10 linking it with the Mahón central bus station.
-Services run Monday to Sunday from approximately 0600 to 2245 in both directions, with the exact timetable and frequencies varying over the months of the year to essentially reflect tourism-related demand; the trip duration is 10 minutes.
+Menorca Airport is served by bus route 10 linking it with the Mahón central bus station.
+Services run Monday to Sunday from approximately 0600 to 2245 in both directions, with the exact timetable and frequencies varying throughout the year to essentially reflect tourism-related demand.
+The trip's duration is 10 minutes.
 The service is operated by Torres Allés Autocares on behalf of local authorities.